 Bias Setting

-The bias, K of the relay is the ratio of the number of turns in the restraining coil (Nr) to the number of turns in the operating coil (N0).
+The bias of the relay, K is basically a ratio of the number of turns in the restraining coil (Nr) to the number of turns in the operating coil (N0).
 It can also be defined as the ratio of minimum current through the operating coil for causing the operation to the restraining current.
 It can be expressed as

 Typical values of bias setting might be 10% for the generator and 20 to 40% for the transformer the higher bias values are used for tap-changing transformers.